Ivermectin Injection (1 box and 1 vial)

 VitaCare™

-Oxytetracycline Injection (box of 1 vial)
+Oxytetracycline Injection (1 box and 1 vial)

 Oxytetracycline Injection